rygo6/GTThreading/README.md

 GT.Threading.LoopThread.Create(Action method, string threadName, Priority priority, int cycleTimeMS);
 ```

 All my current usages of threading in Unity rely creating game loops on an alternate thread.
 So thus far this library only contains LoopThread.
-Which will internally call a passed Action method on repeat, constrained to cycleTimeMS, which can be left out if you do not what time constraining.
+Which will internally call a passed Action method on repeat, constrained to cycleTimeMS, which can be left out if you do not want time constraining.
 A string threadName must be provided so that the thread can be found through Posix methods on iOS.

 Also implemented is a Wait() method with platform idiosyncratic implementation to pause a thread, as Thread.Sleep does not work on Windows Store Apps.